 Deconstrcuted kueh pie tee with homemade shells, jiu hu cha dried cuttlefish, braised jicama, and pork belly.
-According to this blog post by Dr. Leslie Tay, this bite-sized canape called kueh pie tee may be linked to British influence on Peranakan culture.
+According to this article by Singaporean food blogger Dr. Leslie Tay, this bite-sized canape called kueh pie tee may be linked to British influence on Peranakan culture.
 It’s served as a snack and considered by many to be the Nonya (Peranakan) version of a British pastry.

 Put it all together and voila!
 Kueh pie tee is said to be closely linked to Poh Piah or fresh spring rolls.
 They share the same fillings which traditionally include bamboo shoots to herald the coming of spring.
 Come to think of it, it really was like eating spring rolls, but in a cup.